United States Amateur Hockey Association

-The United States Amateur Hockey Association (USAHA) was an ice hockey governing body in the United States from 1920 to 1925, which operated at an amateur level.
+The United States Amateur Hockey Association (USAHA) was an ice hockey governing body in the United States from 1920 to 1930, which operated an amateur league from 1920 to 1925.
 The league was filled with predominantly Canadian-born players, but struggled to achieve consistent attendance figures in the days before large arenas with artificial ice.
-The association disbanded in 1925, with some teams eventually joining the American Hockey Association, and one team joining the National Hockey League.
+The league disbanded in 1925, with some teams eventually joining the American Hockey Association, and one team joining the National Hockey League.
+It continued as a governing body until 1930, when its responsibilities were assumed by the Amateur Athletic Union.